 In that context, it’s fitting that what is said to bother God in this passage has to do with action only insofar as it is a manifestation of what is going on inside the people’s hearts.
 In Romans 1:21, it becomes clear to us that the problem with what is going on is that the people have taken their eyes off God.
 This is what disturbs God the most; this is what hurts God.
 What the people are doing is a manifestation of having taken their eyes off God and putting other things in God’s place.
 This isn’t to say that what the people are doing here isn’t wrong – it is – they are misusing the God-given gift of sexuality not out of any orientation, but out of selfish desires.

 Ask: This verse describes having sex with people whom you are not naturally attracted to in orgies in which you worship idols.
-Is this the sort of sex most gay and bisexual couples have with those they love?
+Is this the sort of sex most same-gender-loving people have with those they love?

 Explain that perhaps the most important point to make about this passage with regard to the question of homosexuality is that, again, this passage does not speak about the loving, committed, monogamous relationship that two people of homosexual orientations can have.
 As I’ve said before, it doesn’t even speak of homosexual orientation, but rather of heterosexuals who are acting in a way contrary to their nature.
 Furthermore, there is nothing loving or committed, or least of all monogamous about the things that are going on in this passage.
 It is, as I have said, an orgy.
 There is no regard for morals in this situation and, to put it in modern terms, each individual involved is treating one another like a piece of meat rather than a child of God.